 Each week through June & July, we will be posting new discussion questions in the Discord.
 We will also have channels dedicated to any announcements and events surrounding the One Read.

 One Read Essay Contest

-Each year the Honors College supports and promotes deeper engagement with the One Read monograph or novel through our sponsored essay contest, open to any first-year Honors student.
+Each year the Honors College supports and promotes deeper engagement with the One Read book through our sponsored essay contest, open to any first-year Honors student.

 Essay Contest Gift Card Prizes